 The Revelation RC uses the Motion Control damper with rebound and compression damping adjustment and a DebonAir air spring.
 It then gets Maxima Lower Leg Performance Lube to reduce friction.
 This fork costs £479.

-The SID SL Ultimate tops the SID SL range with its DebonAir air spring, lightweight Charger Race Day damper and machined and anodized crown.
+The SID SL Ultimate tops the SID SL range with its DebonAir air spring, lightweight Charger Race Day 2 damper and machined and anodized crown.
 As with many other RockShox forks, it gets SKF wiper seals and Maxima Plush damper fluid.
-This fork is compatible with only 29-inch wheels and only comes with 100mm of travel.
-It's available in the Signature SID Blue colourway or Ultimate High Gloss Black and will set you back £889 with a remote and £817 without.
+This fork is compatible with only 29-inch wheels and comes with 100mm, to 110mm of travel l.
+It's available in the Signature SID Blue Crush colourway or Ultimate High Gloss Black and will set you back £959.

 On high-end Specialized bikes, you'll find the SID SL Ultimate with Spesh's Brain tech.
 It gets special Position-Sensitive technology and the Inertia Valve that automatically opens up and locks out the suspension based on the bumps it senses.

-Then there's the SID SL Select+, an OEM fork that gets a DebonAir air spring, a Charger 2 RL damper and SKF wiper seals.
-There's also Maxima Plush damping fluid, and just like the range-topping fork, it's only available with 100mm of travel and for 29-inch wheels.
+Then there's the SID SL Select+, an OEM fork that gets a DebonAir air spring, a Race Day 2 damper and SKF wiper seals.
+There's also Maxima Plush damping fluid, and just like the range-topping fork, it's available with 100mm or 110mm of travel and for 29-inch wheels.

-The SID SL Select comes with a DebonAir air spring, Charger RL damper, SKF wiper seals, and Maxima Plush damper fluid.
-With a remote, it'll cost £696.99; without, it'll be £629.
+The SID SL Select comes with a DebonAir air spring, Charger XC damper, SKF wiper seals, and Maxima Plush damper fluid.
+With a remote, it'll cost £739

 The RockShox 35 is a fork that you'll find on lower-end mountain and e-bikes.
 As its name suggests, it gets 35mm aluminium stanchions and comes with 100mm of travel up to 160mm along with 37mm to 51mm fork offsets.
 It fits up to a 2.8in tyre and is compatible with two or three-point fenders.
 It's also available with a 1.8in tapered steerer.